 Sponsored Brands are customizable ads that feature your brand logo, a custom headline, and multiple products.
 These ads appear in prominent places within shopping results and on product detail pages, which help drive discovery of your brand among customers shopping for products like yours.

-With Sponsored Display, you can create display campaigns in minutes that will run both on and off Amazon.
+With Sponsored Display, you can create display campaigns in minutes that will run wherever they spend time.
 These ads can help you increase product awareness and consideration, as well as reengage past shoppers of your brand.

 Products and features may not be available in all marketplaces.